AES Rewinds Logo

 Operating a puddle pump requires careful consideration of several key steps to guarantee safe and efficient performance.
 This is particularly important when using a submersible pump in a basement or other areas prone to excess water accumulation.

-To guarantee top-notch performance, follow these guidelines:
+To guarantee performance, follow these guidelines:

 1. Monitor the water level and pump as low as possible to prevent clogging and reduce energy consumption.